-Task #2021.3: rank all series of British TV show Taskmaster.
+Task #2021.3: rank all series of British TV show Taskmaster from worst to best.

 Nobody watches Taskmaster for the educational value.
 There is nothing to be gained academically from seeing five celebrities sweat it out in a house, trying to figure out how to finish tasks, while disapproving Taskmaster Greg Davies and his loyal assistant Alex Horne (the real brains behind the show) judge them in the studio.
 Lateral thinking is a possible outcome, but if you’re the sort who looks at entertaining TV series and tries to pick something out of it, you really need to start getting a life.
 Or you’re a fan like me.
 (I recognize that the two are not mutually exclusive.)
 The question I ask myself, though, is: is there some way to turn this fandom into something constructive?
 Surely there is something positive to be squeezed out of my obsession with this kitschy, small-budget TV show?